William Randolph Hearst: Yellow journalism and rivalry with the New York World

 Within a few months of purchasing the Journal, Hearst hired away Pulitzer's three top editors: Sunday editor Morrill Goddard, who greatly expanded the scope and appeal of the American Sunday newspaper; Solomon Carvalho; and a young Arthur Brisbane, who became managing editor of the Hearst newspaper empire and a well-known columnist.
 Contrary to popular assumption, they were not lured away by higher pay—rather, each man had grown tired of the office environment that Pulitzer encouraged.

 While Hearst's many critics attribute the Journals incredible success to cheap sensationalism, Kenneth Whyte noted in The Uncrowned King: The Sensational Rise of William Randolph Hearst: "Rather than racing to the bottom, he [Hearst] drove the Journal and the penny press upmarket.
 The Journal was a demanding, sophisticated paper by contemporary standards."
 Though yellow journalism would be much maligned, Whyte said, "All good yellow journalists ... sought the human in every story and edited without fear of emotion or drama.
 They wore their feelings on their pages, believing it was an honest and wholesome way to communicate with readers", but, as Whyte pointed out: "This appeal to feelings is not an end in itself... [they believed] our emotions tend to ignite our intellects: a story catering to a reader's feelings is more likely than a dry treatise to stimulate thought."

 The two papers finally declared a truce in late 1898, after both lost vast amounts of money covering the Spanish–American War.
 Hearst probably lost several million dollars in his first three years as publisher of the Journal (figures are impossible to verify), but the paper began turning a profit after it ended its fight with the World.

-Under Hearst, the Journal remained loyal to the populist or left wing of the Democratic Party.
+Under Hearst, the Journal remained loyal to the populist or left wing of the Democrat Party.
 It was the only major publication in the East to support William Jennings Bryan in 1896.
 Its coverage of that election was probably the most important of any newspaper in the country, attacking relentlessly the unprecedented role of money in the Republican campaign and the dominating role played by William McKinley's political and financial manager, Mark Hanna, the first national party 'boss' in American history.
 A year after taking over the paper, Hearst could boast that sales of the Journals post-election issue (including the evening and German-language editions) topped 1.5 million, a record "unparalleled in the history of the world."

 The Journals political coverage, however, was not entirely one-sided.
 Kenneth Whyte says that most editors of the time "believed their papers should speak with one voice on political matters"; by contrast, in New York, Hearst "helped to usher in the multi-perspective approach we identify with the modern op-ed page".
 At first he supported the Russian Revolution of 1917 but later he turned against it.
 Hearst fought hard against Wilsonian internationalism, the League of Nations, and the World Court, thereby appealing to an isolationist audience.